null2264/ThinkPad-L460-OpenCore/FN-Key-Journey.md

-After search around the internet I came across [a repo](https://github.com/masksshow/Thinkpad-E14-15-AMD-Gen-2-FIX) that claim to fix FN-keys on E14.
-Could be useful, and the "fix" seems easy enough, all they did is set H8DR's value to One instead of Zero.
+After search around the internet I came across [a repo](https://github.com/masksshow/Thinkpad-E14-15-AMD-Gen-2-FIX) that claim to fix FN-keys for E14 on Linux, I thought it may work on macOS for L460, the "fix" seems easy enough, all they did is set H8DR's value to One instead of Zero.
 Unfortunately this still doesn't fix my issue, so I decided to look deeper and found an attached link to [a forum](https://forums.lenovo.com/t5/Other-Linux-Discussions/Linux-Fn-keys-not-working-Thinkpad-E14-AMD-Gen-2/m-p/5027791?page=8).
 Sadly that also led to nothing, as the fix for E14 is a BIOS Update.
 I did try updating my BIOS to the latest version, still doesn't fix it.